-8.3 Viva Voce Examination - presentation
+8.3 The Viva Voce Examination - the option to make a presentation

 You may elect to use the first 10 minutes of the event to introduce your work.
 This can be particularly helpful in the case of 'by practice' research where the work being assessed may not be immediately evident.
-A 10 minute introduction can, for instance, be an opportunity to explain the sequence of development of various projects.
+A 10-minute introduction can, for instance, be an opportunity to explain the sequence of development of various projects.
 It is important that you don't exceed 10 mins and the chair will ask you to end if you overrun.